TypeStrong/typedoc-site/guides/options.md

 ```

 Option files may also contain an `extends` key which specifies an additional file to be loaded before importing options from the current file.
 Paths will be resolved relative to the options file they are loaded from.

+The `$schema` key is an optional property that will be ignored by TypeDoc, but can be used to get better autocomplete when editing a `typedoc.json` file in VSCode and other editors which support JSON Schemas.

 ### tsconfig